-My ankles, then my elbows; my legs, and then my arms.
-Eventually, my entire being became alive with a warm and buzzing sensation.
-The electricity pulsed through every fibre of my watery vessel.
-Suddenly, my stomach gave a lurch and I flashed my eyes open for fear of rolling out of my bed.
-Instead of toppling onto the floor, I stared back into my own face which was smiling, relaxed in peaceful sleep.
+My ankles, up my spin, then my elbows; my legs, and then my arms.
+Soon my entire being came alive with a warm and buzzing sensation.
+Electricity pulsed through every fibre of my watery vessel.
+At once, my stomach gave a sudden lurch and I flashed my eyes open for fear of rolling out of my bed.
+Yet instead of toppling onto the floor, I stared back into my own face which was smiling, relaxed in peaceful sleep.

 I practiced this bizarre and imagined ritual until one day in my teenaged years all became forgotten.
 The allure of the Astral Realm weakened and the pull of the material became too great.
 With hormones aflame, I moved, lost friends, developed new interests, created relationships, bought things, and gave in to endless distraction.

 It was during these years that something bad happened.
-A change came about me, gradually, as I bloomed into adulthood.
-I sunk into a deep depression that took until my mid-twenties to crawl out of.
+A gradual change came about me as I entered into adulthood.
+I sunk into a deep depression.
 During my darkest moments I would wonder: Where did this curse come from?
 Why am I to live a joyless, loveless existence?
-Perhaps, I mused, I had spent too much time cruising the Astral Plane; somewhere out there a vampire of incomprehensible rot had commandeered my body, trapping my once-bright soul in a dark dimension unknown.
+Had spent too much time cruising the Astral Plane?
+Did a vampire of incomprehensible rot commandeer my body and consume my once-bright soul in a dark dimension unknown?

 I looked for answers in books.
 I scoured the Internet.
 I talked with friends and doctors.
-There was no truth to be found.
+But there was no truth to be found.
 Take this pill: the best any medical professional could offer me.
-It took over a decade of meditation, personal growth, epiphanies, and a talented Peruvian Medicine-Man to expunge the darkness.
+It took over a decade of meditation, personal growth, epiphanies, and a talented Peruvian medicine man to expunge the darkness.

-As years went by, the flame of spirit began to rekindle within my heart.
-Slowly, I stopped chasing things external to me and started looking within myself.
-My depressed musings began to ring true; I realized I had succeeded in separating my soul from my body.
-My soul had become lost, but not because it had spent too long in the Astral Plane or that it became a feast for an opportunistic Astral Vampire.
+Yet as years went by, the flame of spirit began to rekindle within my heart.
+Slowly, I stopped chasing things external to me and again started looking within myself.
+Soon after, I realized I had succeeded in separating my soul from my body in my youth.
+It had become lost, but not because it had spent too long in the Astral Plane or that it became a feast for an opportunistic Astral Vampire… I think.

-Instead of exploring the magical realms of faith and silly belief that live inside each of us, I became an empty, material vessel.
+It became lost because instead of exploring the magical realms of faith and silly belief that lived inside me, I became an empty, material vessel.
 I lost touch with myself.
 I stopped imagining.
 I abandoned introspection and I lusted after things and people, trying to fill a hole I had created in their pursuit.
 It was my physical being that decided it wanted no part of being whole, casting my soul adrift.